 Physiotherapy may also be prescribed to some patients after arthroscopic meniscus repair surgery.
-It is vital you follow the advice and exercise or stretching plan given to you by your physiotherapist and surgeon.
-Everything they request you do is necessary to get the best results possible from your meniscal repair.
+It is vital patients follow the advice and exercise or stretching plan given by the physiotherapist and surgeon.
+Everything they request is necessary to get the best results possible from the meniscal repair.

 The risks and complications associated with meniscal repair include:

 - Damage to surrounding nerves, tendons or other structures surrounding the knee